jbmagination/ac/README.md

 City Folk for Wii and Wild World for DS have the exact same music.

-Some of New Horizons music has been leaked.
-Until it comes out officially, the trailer theme will play for hours that haven't been leaked yet.
-Keep in mind some of New Horizons music will be extremely low quality.
+New Leaf has it's own individual music.

+New Horizons music has been fully leaked.
+It'll be uploaded very soon.

 For unknown music tracks, comments on the videos will be used for guessing what hour it is.

+K.K.
+Slider songs are not going to play.
+This is purely Animal Crossing hourly music, and nothing else.

 ## Regarding other games
 Happy Home Designer will play the music of your choice for day and night cycles.
 Weather and holidays are not considered in this game.